Mharomoincpass/scrapper/README.md

 Media Quality: The script might download thumbnails instead of full-size images.
 You may need to refine the XPath selectors to target higher-quality media.

+License
+Owned by Growcliq and Ondemand International
+#gang gang